Android Market Share Facts

 Think about it – there are roughly 190 million companies employing from one to over a hundred personnel in the world today.
 Each of those companies undeniably uses some form of smart technology – whether it’s a smartphone, tablet, or computer – in their daily business dealings.
 Apply the stats found in the AirDroid Business infographic to this – 75 percent of all business phones in use are Android-based – and the sheer volume of Android devices in use for business becomes clear.
 This begs the question: how exactly are businesses dealing with this widely Android-based digital landscape?

-The answer is simple, and it’s mobile device management (MDM) technology.
-For the uninitiated, MDM technology enables business owners and administrators to control, secure, and manage smartphones, tablets, point of sale devices, kiosks, digital signage, and more.
-Depending on the provider, MDM can offer a range of capabilities, from monitoring device status and securely transferring files, to delegating access rights and remotely accessing devices.
+The answer is simple, and it’s mobile device management (MDM) Software.
+For the uninitiated, MDM software enables business owners and administrators to control, secure, and manage smartphones, tablets, point of sale devices, kiosks, digital signage, and more.
+Depending on the provider, MDM solution can offer a range of capabilities, from monitoring device status and securely transferring files, to delegating access rights and remotely accessing devices.
 The technology is also versatile, with the AirDroid Business infographic highlighting its versatility across nearly any industry, from retail and manufacturing, to logistics and tourism.
 As such, it makes sense that Android’s ongoing popularity and continued adoption is powering the growth of the MDM industry, with the industry is projected to continue growing with experts predicting a compound annual growth rate of 23 percent by the end of 2020.
 So what exactly does this technology look like in action?

 Imagine: A small, independent florist runs an in-house fleet for flower delivery.
 They have four drivers out in the field at any given time, armed with company-owned Android smartphones for use as both a GPS navigation device and for communication.
 On this particular day, a customer has called three times.
 Their flower delivery is late, and it’s time-sensitive as they have somewhere to be with the flowers.
 The company owner calls the driver multiple times, to no avail, before sending a text message and being forced to wait for an update, all while trying to manage a disgruntled customer.
 Unfortunately, the business owner simply has no way to know where the driver is and whether they are experiencing difficulties until the driver contacts them.